- Defines the suction and discharge conditions (Pressure, Temperature, Flowrate) and gas composition.

 - PSD1 shall Trip the compressor motor & auxiliaries, and Close the ESD valve on the suction and discharge header.

-- The antisurge valves and capacity control valve goes to open position.
+- The antisurge valves and capacity control valve goes to the open position.

 - The external seal gas supply shall be isolated by the ESD valve on the seal gas line.